 What does Microdermabrasion treat?

 Microdermabrasion is effective at improving and reducing fine lines, age spots or brown spots, and other superficial skin blemishes.
-The treatment can also be helpful with oily and enlarged pores, blackheads, and some acne scarring.
+The treatment can also be helpful with oily skin and enlarged pores, blackheads, and some acne scarring.
 In addition, microdermabrasion stimulates the creation of collagen and cell turnover.
-Immediately following a microdermabrasion session the skin will feel smoother and have improved texture.
+Immediately following a microdermabrasion session, the skin will feel smoother and have an improved texture.

 Who can be treated?

-The Microdermabrasion is a safe, common, non-surgical procedure however, there are people who should not have it.
-People with active herpes lesions, active acne or rosacea, open sores or lesions, dermatitis, psoriasis, people using Accutane within the last 6 months, eczema, and lupus should not have microdermabrasion.
+Microdermabrasion is a safe, common, non-surgical procedure however, there are people who should not have it.
+People with active herpes (cold sore)lesions, active acne or rosacea, open sores or lesions, dermatitis, psoriasis, people taking Roaccutane (Isotretinoin) within the last 6 months, eczema, and lupus should not have microdermabrasion.

 How long does it take?